-SIR: At the time of the action of the Osage Indian Committee, lagust, 1880, and for several years preceding, I had sole charge of the books of Hight & Co., licensed traders at Osage Agency.
-I was familiar with the accounts that make up their claim from the beginning.
+SIR: At the time of the action of the Osage Indian Committee, August, 1880, and for several years preceding, I had sole charge of the books of Hiatt & Co., licensed traders at Osage Agency.
+I was familiar with the accounts that make up their claim traders at Osage Agency.
+I was familiar with the accounts that man, and the goods from the beginning.
 The accounts were just and correctly kept, and the goods therein charged were furnished the Indians at fair prices, and were needed.

-The credits were given in the belief that at the subsequent and following payments the cash per capita payments would be largely increased, but on the coutrary the payments were reduced to a mere nominal sum.
+The credits were given in the belief that at the subsequent and following payments the cash per capita payments would be largely increased, but on the contrary the payments were reduced to a mere nominal sum.
 The credits were given at the earnest request of leading men of the Osage Nation and with the knowledge and approval of the agent.
-The list of accounts and addition of the same, making an aggregate of \$16,759.99, were made with the utmost care and are correct.
+The list of accounts and addition of the same, making an aggregate of

+\$16,759.99, were made with the utmost care and are correct.
 On my leaving the agency, which I did soon afterwards, I left the books, itemized accounts, papers, etc., in charge of Norris Tisdale.
 He died, and what became of the books and papers thereafter I have no knowledge.